What is hepatitis B?

 • Patients who have ever received long-term hemodialysis treatment

-• Persons with known exposures to HCV, such as o Health care workers after needle sticks involving HCV-positive blood
+• Persons with known exposures to HCV, such as health care workers after needle sticks involving HCV-positive blood or recipients of blood or organs from a donor who later tested HCV-positive

 • All persons with HIV infection